Nicea Myths:

 However, if your concern is whether gnostic books like the Gospel of Thomas are included, they weren't.

-Nicea Myth #2: Did Constantine
+Nicea Myths #2: Did Constantine

 or the Council of Nicea